AbhayGoyal001/Farmer-Friend/README.md

 - MongoDB: A NoSQL database for storing user data, crop information, and forum posts.
 - Express.js: A web application framework for Node.js used for building the backend API.
-- React.js: A JavaScript library for building user interfaces used for the frontend.
+- React.js: A JavaScript library for building user interfaces used for the front end.
 - Node.js: A JavaScript runtime environment used for server-side scripting.

 **Installation:**